yougotthisconf/yougotthis.io/content/static/sponsor-info.md

 ## Surplus Funds

 Surplus funds go towards ongoing running costs of You Got This!
-Any further additional funds are put towards the next inclusion programme we run (generally providing free tickets to our paid workshops before conferences).
+Any further additional funds are put towards the next inclusion programme we run (generally providing free tickets to our paid in-person conferences or workshops).

 ## Interested?